blynkkk/docs/getting-started/signup.md

 ![Email](https://user-images.githubusercontent.com/72790181/119365776-f415b600-bcb8-11eb-878e-82d79f5f52e1.png)

 {% hint style="success" %}
-Once you've tapped **Reset Password** button, you'll be redirected back to Blynk.App and asked to type a new password.
+Once you've tapped **Reset Password** button, you'll be redirected back to Blynk.Apps and asked to type a new password.
 {% endhint %}

 {% hint style="info" %}
 We recommend to keep up to recommendations you see on the screen for security means.
 Check the strength-meter that is intended to assist you in generating strong password.
-You can check the password for typos with the tap on the _eye pictogram._
+You can check the password for typos with the tap on the _eye pictogram.
 {% endhint %}

 1. Tap **Save** button to submit new password